-Many business leaders who learn about the Discovery process remain skeptical—won't gathering hundreds or thousands of observations (and complaints) from customers simply overwhelm the team?
-Empathy and connection seem likely to generate good feelings, but not actionable plans.
+Many business leaders who learn about the Discovery process remain skeptical—won't gathering hundreds or thousands of observations (and complaints) from customers distract us from our core mission?
+Empathy and connection may generate good feelings, but not actionable plans.

 The Insights phase of Design Thinking answers these concerns.
 It trains your organization to reframe its engagement with customer needs.
 While responsiveness to small bugs and service problems remains valuable, this step elevates individual data points into strategic opportunities.

 More tangibly, during the insights process, your team: